- Ron Alexandrowich

 - Lisa Violo

-Lisa has greatly enjoyed her past four years teaching at York University.
-Lisa has previously lectured at McMaster University's DeGroote School of Business.
-Lisa's professional career has included various roles within companies such as PepsiCo, Research in Motion and WIND Mobile.
+Lisa Violo is a Learning Consultant & Coach whose varied clients have included WIND Mobile and the Real Estate Council of Ontario (RECO).
+Lisa has been teaching at York University since 2008.
+Lisa previously lectured at McMaster University's DeGroote School of Business.
+Prior to consulting, Lisa's professional career included various roles within companies such as McMaster University, PepsiCo and Research in Motion.

-Lisa lives in Oakville with her husband and daughter and outside of teaching, which is her true passion, she enjoys basketball, yoga, singing and camping.
+Lisa lives in Oakville with her husband and daughter.
+In addition to her love for teaching, Lisa enjoys basketball, yoga, singing and camping.
 Lisa also volunteers with the Foundation for Prader-Willi Research Canada (FPWRC) which raises funds to find a cure for PWS, a rare genetic disorder.